 - UX/UI research

-- Research and copy writing for the web
+- Research and copy writing

 - Writing grant applications